“Appeasement never works”: Lessons from Bosnia’s post-war justice

 My second message emphasises the urgent need to establish an international tribunal to prosecute all war crimes committed in Ukraine.
 Similar to the tribunal established for the former Yugoslavia, which, while not delivering absolute justice, achieved an important historical task by defining, through a series of verdicts, the distinction between war criminals and those who fought for the freedom, territorial integrity and sovereignty of their homeland.

 Finally, my third message is that we must return to a rules-based international order and sanction anyone who violates these rules.
-In that context, it is essential to underline that the Russia’s aggression against Ukraine didn’t start in February 2022, as many often claim, but in 2014 with the illegal occupation and annexation of Crimea as an integral part of Ukraine’s territory.
+In that context, it is essential to underline that Russia’s aggression against Ukraine didn’t start in February 2022, as many often claim, but in 2014 with the illegal occupation and annexation of Crimea as an integral part of Ukraine’s territory.
 At that time, the international community didn’t understand that appeasing an aggressor is never the right approach.

 Read also: What triggers world wars?

-Furthermore, considering Russia’s interference in the internal affairs of Western Balkan countries, we should send proper and important message that the European Union, together with the U.S., U.K., and other partners, will not allow any redrawing of borders, neither in Ukraine nor in Western Balkans.
-There can be no peace in Europe without a peaceful and stable Ukraine as a member of European Union and NATO, just as there is no peace in Europe without a peaceful and stable Western Balkans as a part of European Union and NATO.
+Furthermore, considering Russia’s interference in the internal affairs of Western Balkan countries, we should send the proper and important message that the European Union, together with the U.S., U.K., and other partners, will not allow any redrawing of borders, neither in Ukraine nor in Western Balkans.
+There can be no peace in Europe without a peaceful and stable Ukraine as a member of the European Union and NATO, just as there is no peace in Europe without a peaceful and stable Western Balkans as a part of the European Union and NATO.

-Only in this way we will have lasting peace, long-term stability and prosperity in Europe.
+Only in this way will we have lasting peace, long-term stability, and prosperity in Europe.
 Thank you for your attention.

 Слава Україні!